prajotsurey/portfolio/README.md

 # Portfolio Website built using NextJs, Styled-Components and Intersection Observers.
-It uses Stroyblok as the CMS.
+It uses Storyblok as the CMS.
 [WEBSITE](https://www.prajot.dev/)
 This project is the repository for my portfolio website.

 ## OVERVIEW